CivicTechTO/ttc_subway_times/README.md

 ### Automating the scraper runs

 The scraper runs with a `python ttc_scraper_api.py` command.
 It doesn't have any command line options (at the moment).
-We've been running this from 6AM to 1AM, so add the below to cron if you use UNIX (Mac or Linux).
+We've been running this from 6AM to 1AM

+#### Unix
+If you use UNIX (Mac or Linux), add the below to cron.
 Don't forget to change `/path/to/ttc_api_scraper.py`

 `TODO`